skill.yaml — a real OpenClaw skill manifest name: gmail-triage version: 1.0.2 description: Read recent emails, classify them, label them. capabilities: - net.http: hosts: ["gmail.googleapis.com"] # allowlisted, not * - secret: keys: ["GOOGLE_OAUTH_TOKEN"] # which secrets it can read - state: scope:

 The big idea: agent security is layered defense against three distinct threats — over-permissioned skills, over-bound souls, and weaponized text.
 Each layer is fallible; together they're sturdy.

-What is the core idea behind "Security: Sandboxing Skills, Least-Privilege Souls, Prompt-Injection Defense"?
+What is the main idea of "Security: Sandboxing Skills, Least-Privilege Souls, Prompt-Injection Defense"?

-Which best describes the scope of "Security: Sandboxing Skills, Least-Privilege Souls, Prompt-Injection Defense"?
+Which action would help you apply "Security: Sandboxing Skills, Least-Privilege Souls, Prompt-Injection Defense" responsibly?